Submodular Order Functions and Assortment Optimization

 The order given by descending prices is not a submodular order for every choice model.
 The following example demonstrates this for the Markov model.

 \textbf{Example:} Consider a ground set of 4 items indexed $i\in[4]$ in decreasing order of prices $r_1=8,r_2=4,r_3=4$ and $r_4=2$.
 Customer chooses in a markovian fashion starting at item 2 with probability 1.
-If item 2 is not available, the customer transits to item $j$ with probability $1/3$ for every $j\in \in\{1,3,4\}$.
+If item 2 is not available, the customer transits to item $j$ with probability $1/3$ for every $j\in \{1,3,4\}$.
 If $j$ is also unavailable then the customer departs with probability 1.
 Consider the sets $B=\{1,2\}$ and $A=\{1,2,3\}$.
 We have $f(A)=f(B)=4$.
 However, if we add item 4 to these sets we get, $f(4\mid A)=R(\{1,3,4\})-4=2/3$, whereas, $f(4\mid B)=R(2)-R(2)=0$.

 It is not obvious (to us) if there is an alternative submodular order for Markov choice model.
-Nonetheless, we show that our algorithms for submodular order functions apply to assortment optimization in this model without any loss in guarantee.
+We give a procedure that extracts a \emph{partial} submodular order for any given Markov choice model and show that all our algorithms for submodular order functions apply to assortment optimization in this model without any loss in guarantee.
 In fact, we show this more generally for any choice model that has the following structure.

 \textbf{Compatible choice models:} Given a substitutable choice model $\phi$, let $S$ be an optimal unconstrained assortment on the ground set $N$.
 We say that $\phi$ is \emph{compatible} if,

 \emph{Compatibility} is a structural property of optimal unconstrained assortments that gives sufficient conditions (in the absence of a submodular order) for translating algorithms (with guarantees) from submodular order maximization. \begin{theorem} The family of Markov choice models is compatible.
 For any compatible choice model $\phi$ that admits a polynomial time algorithm for finding optimal unconstrained assortments, Algorithm \ref{framework} runs in polynomial time and matches the guarantee obtained by algorithms for submodular order functions under cardinality, budget, and matroid constraint (see table \ref{summary2}). \end{theorem}